ANUJT65/EmpathyChat/README.md

 ## Introduction 🌍

 In an increasingly digital world, the way we communicate shapes our relationships and influences how we receive feedback.
-To address the growing need for more empathetic and constructive communication, we are developing a real-time chat app that transforms the way users express themselves in reviews and feedback scenarios.
+To address the growing need for more empathetic and constructive communication, we have developed a real-time chat app that transforms the way users express themselves in reviews and feedback scenarios.

 This innovative app tweaks users' words into a more professional and compassionate tone, encouraging thoughtful and respectful exchanges.
 By facilitating empathetic communication, our app aims to enhance the quality of online interactions, whether in restaurant reviews 🍴, product feedback 📦, or constructive critiques 💬, ultimately fostering a culture of understanding and support.

 ## Objectives 🎯